Thyme

 Care notes

 An easy, long-lived perennial herb.
-Container (10 L) with very well-drained media.
-EC 1.0-1.5 mS/cm (very light feeder; rich conditions produce lush but weakly aromatic growth). pH 6.5-8.0 (tolerates alkaline).
-Temperature: 10–28°C (Mediterranean; cold-hardy to zone 4).
-Full sun (DLI 16-25 mol/m2/day).
+Grow in a container (10 L) with very well-drained media.
+EC 1.0-1.6 mS/cm (a very light feeder; rich conditions give lush but weakly aromatic growth). pH 6.0-8.0 (tolerates alkaline).
+Temperature: 10–28°C (Mediterranean; cold-hardy to about zone 4).
+Full sun (DLI 16-24 mol/m2/day).
 Growth is slow.
-Harvest by cutting stem tips; the plant branches when pruned.
-Never cut into bare, leafless wood; always leave green growth below the cut.
-For drying: strip tiny leaves from stems after drying whole sprigs.
-Dried thyme retains flavor for 12+ months.
-Propagation by stem cuttings, division, or seed (seed is viable but slow).
-Overwatering kills thyme faster than any other factor.
-Group with rosemary, sage, and oregano for compatible Mediterranean conditions.
-A single thyme plant provides enough herb for a household indefinitely.
+Harvest by cutting stem tips and the plant branches when pruned, but never cut into bare leafless wood; always leave green growth below the cut.
+To dry, dry whole sprigs and then strip the tiny leaves; dried thyme holds flavour for over a year.
+Propagate by stem cuttings, division or seed (seed is viable but slow).
+Overwatering kills thyme faster than anything else, so group it with rosemary, sage and oregano for compatible Mediterranean conditions.
+One plant supplies a household more or less indefinitely.